Teacher and Employee Retention (TERI) Program - Class Two Members Only

 TERI participants employed by an agency that adheres to state personnel policies will be exempt from the State Employee Grievance Procedure Act.
 This means your employment as a TERI participant is at will.
 If a TERI participant works for an employer that is not governed by state personnel policies, the TERI participant would be subject to his employer’s policies regarding employment status and rights.

-The TERI program will be closed effective June 30, 2018.
-This means that Class Two members who enter the TERI program after July 1, 2013, will not be eligible to participate in TERI for the full five years.
+Initially, TERI participants could defer receipt of their retirement annuity for up to 60 months; however, the TERI program will be closed effective June 30, 2018.
+Class Two members who enter the TERI program after July 1, 2013, will not be eligible to participate in TERI for the full 60 months.
 Instead, their TERI participation will end on June 30, 2018, regardless of when they entered the program.
 For example:

 - A member who begins his TERI participation on July 1, 2013, will be eligible to participate in the TERI program for five full years before the program is closed on June 30, 2018.